Realizing Release: Parole Advocacy and The Fight for Decarceration

 September 14 | 11:00 AM

 Documenting problems is often the first step to fixing them, but parole systems are intentionally opaque and subject to little or no oversight or documentation requirements.
-Learn tangible and specific strategies for identifying and gathering data, records and other pieces of information that can help you define the scope and scale of the problems in your state and inform the approaches you take to solving them.
+Participants learned tangible and specific strategies for identifying and gathering data, records and other pieces of information that can help them define the scope and scale of the problems in their state and inform the approaches they take to solving them.

 Presenters: